Adventure as Therapy

 Importantly, our participants are instrumental in their own treatment: their level of involvement can have a direct impact on its outcome.

-The activities we provide are relative to the individuals abilities and capabalities and because our service users receive positive benefits, they are motivated to take part.
+The activities we provide are relative to the individuals abilities and capabilities and because our service users receive positive benefits, they are motivated to continue taking part.

 It is also important to recognise that experiences can be relative to real-life situations and can help individuals to overcome obstacles and to grow, personally.

 Grit.
 Determination.
-Resilience.
 Fortitude.
-And vitally, our activities are fun!
+And vitally, our activities are fun to be part of!